 So dive in.
 Get your hands on six cups of old fashioned oats and make all 24!!!

 First, mix all the dry ingredients together: oats, brown sugar, cinnamon, nutmeg, cloves, baking powder, salt.
 And put that aside.

-Then mix all the wet ingredients together: eggs, liquid sugar, bananas, vanilla, milk, coconut oil.
+Then mix all the wet ingredients together: eggs, mashed bananas, vanilla, milk, and coconut oil.